THE NATURAL HISTORY of PLINY

 TRANSLATED, WITH COPIOUS NOTES AND ILLUSTRATIONS

-BY THE LATE JOHN BOSTOCK, AND H. T. RILEY
+JOHN BOSTOCK, AND H. T. RILEY

 LONDON, HENRY G. BOHN, YORK STREET, COVENT GARDEN